 - 1/4 tsp vanilla

-Place a silicone baking mat on a baking sheet.
-Scoop dough onto the baking mat.
-I made 1.5 T size balls.
-Place in the oven for 12-15 minutes.
+- Place a silicone baking mat on a baking sheet.
+Scoop 2 tablespoon sized dough balls onto the baking mat.
+Place in the oven and bake for 15-17 minutes.
 The cookies will turn a light golden color on the edges.
 Remove from the oven and let cookies cool on the pan for 5 minutes.
 Remove cookies to a cooling rack to cool completely.

-In a small saucepan over medium heat, melt the butter.
+- In a small saucepan over medium heat, melt the butter.
 Add milk.
 Bring to a boil.
-Remove from heat and add vanilla and powdered sugar.
+Remove from heat and whisk in the vanilla and powdered sugar.
 Drizzle the glaze over the cooled cookies.